Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ## Multiple exposure

 In this scenario more than one strobe flash happens per frame captured.
+Since by that exposures can be far more frequent than any high framerate video capturing can do (maximally 750fps/10007fps for v1/v2 camera), this will be called "x eps videoframe" (exposures per second).

 #### shots tool